nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

 tags: []

 ---
-[Redis](https://redis.io/ "https://redis.io/") is just a simple key value store and is highly optimized for fast reads and writes.
+[Redis](https://redis.io/ "https://redis.io/") is a simple key value store and is highly optimized for fast reads and writes.
 I found myself in a situation where I wanted to offload some app task logging from our document store (mongoDB) to redis.

 There are a few important things to consider when making this kind of change.

 **First** it was important for our use case to have some basic kind of indexing and sorting based on when the document was created.

-**Second**, since we do a lot of logging, we needed to make sure that all documents clean up after themselves and expire nicely.
+**Second**, since we do a lot of logging, we needed to make sure that all documents clean up after themselves and expire nicely so we don't run out of space in redis, and we don't really care about keeping these logs indefinitely.

 **Third**, our logs are javascript objects, so we needed some kind of customizable serialization/deserialization.